A little bit about Seashell Trust jobs

 About you…

-• Significant hands-on experience of working with people with complex disabilities.
+• You must be a Registered Nurse with hands on experience of working with people with complex disabilities

 • Experience of contributing to risk assessments for children and young people with complex disabilities